Want to earn college credit in high school without leaving your high school campus?

-- You're officially a JJC student.
-You can obtain a JJC student ID card at the Main Campus Photo I.D.
+- Congratulations….it’s official you’re a JJC student!
+Now you can obtain a JJC student ID card at the Main Campus, Photo I.D.
 Services or the Romeoville Campus Resource Center.
-There are many benefits to having a JJC student ID card.
-In addition to being your JJC Library card, they allow you access to several on-campus computer labs and it can be used to receive discounts at local businesses.
-Your ID card is an acceptable form of ID in the Academic Skills Center, iCampus Testing Center, cafeteria and the JJC Bookstore.
+The JJC ID card provides many benefits, such as: JJC library card, access to several on-campus computer labs, as well as local business discounts.
+Your ID card is an acceptable form of identification in Testing Services (formerly Academic Skills Center), iCampus Testing Center, cafeteria and the JJC Bookstore.

 - Complete your college degree quicker.
 Dual credit students will complete their degrees in less time.

 - Enhanced curriculum for high school students.
 The addition of college coursework to high school curricula expands the options available to high school students while adding college level rigor.